WebAssembly/wasi-io/imports.md

 a background task.
 The returned future resolves when either the input stream has been fully drained or when an error occurred while reading or writing.</p>
-<p>The <code>flush-on-block</code> parameter controls whether the output stream
-should be automatically flushed whenever the input stream reports that it has no data at that moment.
-When the future resolves it is possible for there to be data written to the output stream that hasn't been flushed yet because the last read didn't block.</p>
 <p>If you need to be sure that all data has been flushed at the end of
 the forward, call <code>flush</code> yourself afterwards or use
 <code>forward-and-drop</code> instead.</p>